absol11984/ReqForge/README.md

-# APIShield – API Rate Limiting Service
+# ReqForge – API Rate Limiting Service

-APIShield is a backend-focused REST API that will eventually provide production-grade API rate limiting. **Phase 1** focuses on a clean, working **client management** foundation backed by **PostgreSQL**.
+ReqForge is a backend-focused REST API that will eventually provide production-grade API rate limiting. **Phase 1** focuses on a clean, working **client management** foundation backed by **PostgreSQL**.

 ## Phase 1 Features